Ballon d'Or: Ronaldo and Benzema should have finished above Messi, says Kroos

 He has had a rather more mixed year at club level, having scored 28 goals in 29 games for Barcelona before completing a shock transfer to Paris Saint-Germain in August.

-Messi has netted just four times in his first 11 games for PSG, but he did enough to finish ahead of favorite Robert Lewandowski for his latest Ballon d'Or triumph.
+Messi has netted just four times in his first 11 games for PSG, but he did enough to finish ahead of favourite Robert Lewandowski for his latest Ballon d'Or triumph.

 Lewandowski finished second despite scoring 53 times in 42 games this year so far – 15 more than any other player in Europe's top five leagues across all competitions.